Jamil-Mouad/evaluation_file/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source .

----

-**EST Fkih Ben Salah** — Universite Sultan Moulay Slimane
-Hay Tighnari, Route Nationale N11, 23200 Fkih Ben Salah
-Tel.: 05.23.43.46.66 / 05.23.43.49.99 | estfbs@usms.ma | [estfbs.usms.ac.ma](http://estfbs.usms.ac.ma/)